apache/iotdb/docs/UserGuide/Ecosystem Integration/Grafana.md

 discrete_data_function=LAST_VALUE
 ```

-The specific configuration information of interval is as follows
+The specific configuration information of interval is as follows:

 <1h: no sampling